Introduction to PayPal Payments

 Authorization and Capture

-Authorization & Capture, or Auth/Capture, allows you to authorize the availability of funds for a transaction but delay the capture of funds until a later time.
+Authorization and capture, or Auth/Capture, is specific to direct credit card payments.
+It allows you to authorize the availability of funds for a transaction but delay the capture of funds until a later time.
 This is often useful for merchants who have a delayed order fulfillment process.
-Authorize & Capture also enables merchants to modify the original authorization amount due to order changes occurring after the initial order is placed, such as taxes, shipping or gratuity.
-(More about authorization and capture)
+Auth/Capture also enables merchants to modify the original authorization amount due to order changes occurring after the initial order is placed, such as taxes, shipping or gratuity.
+(More about authorization and capture with PayPal Express Checkout)

 PayPal Recurring Payments allows you to bill a buyer for a fixed amount of money on a fixed schedule.
-(More about recurring payments)
+(More about recurring payments with PayPal Express Checkout)

 A reference transaction is a financial transaction from which subsequent transactions can be derived.
 For example, a buyer purchases an item on your site, and you use the PayPal transaction ID or reference transaction ID later to initiate another transaction.
 Reference transactions and billing agreements also enable you to handle recurring payments for varying amounts of money on a varying schedule.
-(More about reference transactions)
+(More about reference transactions with PayPal Express Checkout)

 PayPal provides you with various reports to help you run your business.
 (More about reporting)